John Wick: Critical and public response

+The films of the John Wick franchise have gained widespread critical acclaim, with many reviewers opining John Wick as one of the greatest movie franchises of all time.
+Rolling Stone called John Wick "the last great American movie franchise."

 Other media

 Video games

-Wick appears as a playable character in Payday 2.
+Wick appears as a playable character in Payday 2, voiced by Dave Fouquette, with Ian McShane and Lance Reddick reprising their respective roles as Winston and Charon in supporting roles.
 John Wick-themed elements were also added to Fortnite Battle Royale upon the launch of its ninth season, occurring a day before the third film's release.
 A Wick-inspired character had previously been available in the game's third season.

-John Wick Chronicles, a virtual reality game game set in the Continental Hotel, was released on February 9, 2017.
+John Wick Chronicles, a virtual reality game set in the Continental Hotel, was released on February 9, 2017.
 Players assassinate multiple targets inside the hotel as John Wick using a multitude of weapons.
+Announced in March 2016 as John Wick: The Impossible Task (also known as John Wick: An Eye for an Eye and John Wick: The VR Experience), "one of the first major VR first-person shooters", the game released by Starbreeze Studios as a launch title of the HTC Vive, as a spin-off of Payday 2.
+Set in-between the first and second films, the game follows John Wick being hunted by a survivor of his "impossible task", featuring Ian McShane and Lance Reddick reprising their respective roles as Winston and Charon.

 John Wick Hex, a tactical role-playing game, was announced in May 2019 and released on October 8, 2019.
 The game has the player control Wick in various missions to use his array of skills to take down opponents and features the voices of Ian McShane and Lance Reddick reprising their film roles, among others.
 The PlayStation 4 version of the game was released on May 5, 2020.

-Lionsgate has also revealed that they have received several pitches for a AAA John Wick title but are still currently fielding those proposal.
+In November 2022, Lionsgate revealed that they had received several pitches for a AAA John Wick title, but were still currently fielding proposals.